jeehoonkang/membarrier-rs/README.md

 In order to reduce the synchronization cost of memory barrier, Linux and Windows provides *process-wide memory barrier*, which basically performs memory barrier for every thread in the process.
 Provided that it's even slower than the ordinary memory barrier instruction, what's the benefit?
-At the cost of process-wide memory barrier, other threads may be exempted form issuing a memory barrier instruction at all!
+At the cost of process-wide memory barrier, other threads may be exempted from issuing a memory barrier instruction at all!
 In other words, by using process-wide memory barrier, you can optimize fast path at the performance cost of slow path.

 For process-wide memory barrier, Linux recently introduced the `sys_membarrier()` system call, but it's known that in older Linux, the `mprotect()` system call with appropriate arguments provides process-wide memory barrier semantics.
 Windows provides `FlushProcessWriteBuffers()` API.

 ## Usage